osilander/203.311/Week4/Week4.md

 ```

 You should see a rapid animated arrow tracking the download.

-**Explanation**: `wget` is a program that is used to transfer data to or from a server on the command line.
-Thus, this command is simply using this program to find the file at the location indicated and then download it.

 Repeat this process for all three of the files above.
 Now you have all the DNA sequence data that we will use today.
 If you have done this correctly, you should be able to list the files from the command line.
 The following command should give information on which files are present and whether they contain anything.
 Note that the command looks specifically for *fastq.gz* files using a *wildcard* (the asterisk) to *list* (`ls`) only those files that match that pattern.
 There are two additional options in the command below, `-h`, which lists file sizes in human readable format, and `-l`, which lists in long format.
 Here we combine them into `-lh`: